-The hospital of 187 beds is owned and operated by the Benevolent Society of NSW, which established Australia's first lying-in hospital in 1820.
-The present site was occupied in 1902.
+The hospital of 187 available beds functions under the auspices of the Benevolent Society of NSW, which established Australia's first lying-in hospital in 1820.
+The first medical undergraduate students came to this hospital in 1866 and the present site was occupied in 1901.